std2main/bitwardenrs_heroku/README.md

     4. Icons.

 ## Why Heroku
-* Bitwarden_rs is a lightweight service that able to run on heroku.
+* Bitwarden_rs is a lightweight service that able to run on heroku's free dyno ( < 512MB ram).
-* Free quota (550 dynos) lasts for one month when blocks notification requests.
+* Free quota (average 18 horus/day) lasts for one month when blocks notification requests.

 ## Features
 * Using Postgresql Database for persistent storage.